oracle-livelabs/database/migrate-ssrs-to-oci/install-ssrs/install-ssrs.md

 ### Objectives
 In this lab, you will learn to :
-* Install the Microsoft SQL Server Reporting Services (SSRS)
+* Download and Install the Microsoft SQL Server Reporting Services (SSRS)

 ### Prerequisites